 Ranu Mukherjee’s work explores states of excess, drawing links between present day global capitalism and animism still residual in our collective psyche.
-Occupying fragments as a generative source, she makes and unmakes images, culling content from a variety of diverse sources ranging from 19th century Indian lithographs to the pages of Vogue, India, from ancient mythology to current events.
+Occupying fragments as a generative source, she makes and unmakes images, culling content from a variety of diverse sources ranging from 19th century Indian lithographs to images of current events.
 Through layering and recombining, she creates an amalgam of media, subjects, ideas and time frames within the same space.
-Her hybrid films, works on paper and textiles look at the construction of culture through creolization, the nomadic, ecology, speculative fiction, desire and the unknown.
+Her hybrid films, paintings and textiles look at the construction of culture through creolization, the nomadic, ecology, speculative fiction, desire and the unknown.

 awkwardness and beauty. engaging the visceral through a hybrid and visibly crafted aesthetic